-Lots 24 and 40 are seen in a detail from Plan 35, known as Hubbard's Survey, which was registered in 1855.
-The lot parts of Plan of Survey 61R-2027 make up the real property that is 1 Norwich Street West were delineated in 1979 (Figure 5).
-Figure 5 - Details from Plan of Survey 61R-2027 showing 1 Norwich Street West as Parts 13 and 17.
+Lots 24 and 40 were created by Plan 35, known as Hubbard's Survey, which was registered in 1855.
+The subject property is Parts 8, 9 and 12 of Plan of Survey 61R-2027 dated 1979 (Figure 5).
+Figure 5 - Detail from Plan of Survey 61R-2027 showing 3 Norwich Street West as Parts 8, 9 and 12.
 (Black, Shoemaker, Robinson & Donaldson Ltd., 1979)

-Statement of Significance The properties known municipally as 9 and 7 Norwich Street West were built before 1862 as two semi-detached dwellings.
+Statement of Significance The properties known municipally as 7 Norwich Street West and 9 Norwich Street West were built before 1862 as two semi-detached dwellings.
 Cooper's Map of the Town of Guelph of 1862 shows a building footprint only in the southwest portion of Lot 24.
-The buildings known today as 1, 3, and 5 Norwich Street West and 240 Woolwich Street were added shortly after to create the Barclay Terrace.
-The Bird's Eye View of the Town of Guelph shows the entire Barclay Terrance in 1872 (Figure 6) and Cooper's revised map published in 1875 shows a larger building footprint fills the entire Lot 24.
+The buildings known today as 5, 3 and 1 Norwich Street West and 240 Woolwich Street were added shortly after to create the Barclay Terrace.
+The Bird's Eye View of the Town of Guelph shows the entire Barclay Terrance in 1872 (Figure 6) and Cooper's revised map, published in 1875, shows a larger building footprint filling the entire Lot 24.
 Figure 6 - Detail from Bird's Eye View of the Town of Guelph, 1872 (Guelph Civic Museum)

 On October 30th, 1867, the Guelph Evening Mercury's building operations reported that James Barclay, a prominent Guelph building contractor, had constructed a stone house and store on his property near Davidson's Marble Works.
 The next year, an advertisement was placed by a resident of "Barclay's Buildings" indicating that they were situated near the corner of Norfolk and Norwich.
-The properties of Barclay Terrace appeared on the Fire Insurance Plan of the City of Guelph in 1881 and 1892 indicating a store at 73 Norwich St (what is now 240 Woolwich Street and 1 Norwich St W) and residences at 75, 77, 79 and 81 Norwich St W. When the Fire Insurance Plans were revised by 1911 the corner property was indicated as a millinery or women's hat shop and addressed as 238 Woolwich St. James Barclay was born in 1826 in Abercorn, Scotland and emigrated to New York City in 1849 where he apprenticed in carpentry before moving to Hamilton, Ontario around 1853.
+The properties of Barclay Terrace appeared on the Fire Insurance Plan of the City of Guelph in 1881 and 1892 indicating a store at 73 Norwich St and residences at 75, 77, 79 and 81 Norwich St W. When the Fire Insurance Plans were revised by 1911 the corner property was indicated as a millinery or women's hat shop and addressed as 238 Woolwich St. By this time, the addressing had been changed to those used today.
+James Barclay was born in 1826 in Abercorn, Scotland and emigrated to New York City in 1849 where he apprenticed in carpentry before moving to Hamilton, Ontario around 1853.
 Soon after, the family came to Guelph to avoid the cholera epidemic and Barclay served as Captain of the first Guelph Battery of Garrison Artillery during the Fenian Raids (Figure 7).
-James Barclay become a prominent Guelph building contractor whose projects in Guelph included: the Drill Hall in 1866; Armstrong & McCrae Company's Woolen Mill in 1867; and a three-storey commercial building on Wyndham Street in 1869.
+James Barclay become a prominent local contractor whose projects in Guelph included: the Drill Hall in 1866; Armstrong & McCrae Company's Woolen Mill in 1867; and a three-storey commercial building on Wyndham Street in 1869.
 Figure 7 - Captain Barclay.
 Cabinet card studio portrait, taken by W. Burgess, c.1870, Guelph, Ontario.
 (Guelph Museums, M1991.9.2.146).